phastlight/phastlight/README.md

 ```

 ### Output HTML with Symfony2 HTTP Foundation component
-The following examples show how to use Symfony2 HTTP Foundation component and phastlight to output HTML
+The following example shows how to use Symfony2 HTTP Foundation component and phastlight to output HTML
 ```php
 <?php
 //Assuming this is server/server.php and the composer vendor directory is ../vendor